leofurtadonyc/containerlab/ceos-2dc-4s4l/README.md

 - You need a working container runtime and Containerlab itself.
 - A container runtime: Docker Desktop, OrbStack, or any Docker-compatible engine.
 - `containerlab` installed on your machine.

-The cEOS image available locally (this lab expects `ceos:4.35.1F`).
+- Arista image is not available locally; you must bring your own.
+This lab expects `ceos:4.35.1F`.

 If you’re on macOS, OrbStack can be a great fit because it abstracts a lot of the typical Docker-on-Mac friction (networking, filesystem performance, VM management) while still presenting a Docker-compatible CLI experience.